dorchard/dorchard.github.io/mycroftfest.md

 ## Submission and participation

-If you are interested in submitting and/or attending then we would appreciate you filling out this short expression of interest form (by August 1st) so we can keep track of everyone and send the occasional
+If you are interested in submitting and/or attending then we would appreciate you filling out this short expression of interest form so we can keep track of everyone and send the occasional
 update:

 [Expressions of interest form](https://forms.gle/A2hZ6wn8NV1QQhmd7)